What is Auror?

 How does Auror work?

-Here's a step-by-step on how Auror can be used to identify repeat offenders.
+Here's a step-by-step on how Auror can be used to identify high-risk and repeat offenders.

 1. A frontline retail worker witnesses an event and records it in Auror

-A retailer records the potential crime or anti-social behavior in Auror after it has occurred.
-This process includes structured data fields about the event, the individual(s) involved, the products, time of offending, and any threatening or violent behavior.
+A retailer records a potential crime or anti-social behavior in Auror.
+Using structured data fields, the retailer enters information about the event, the individual(s) involved, the products, time of offending, and any threatening or violent behavior.

-1. Importantly, no sensitive characteristics such as ethnicity, skin tone, religious or political affiliation or sexual orientation are collected as part of the process.
+1. Importantly, Auror deliberately restricts the collection of sensitive information such as ethnicity, race, religion, political affiliation or sexual orientation.
 Evidence such as CCTV, witness statements or associated vehicle details can be attached in an ‘evidence locker’.

-2. Once an event is entered, a profile of the individual involved is created
+2. Once an event is entered, a profile is created

-Structured data fields enable the user to quickly fill in a form and Auror has guardrails to mitigate bias and promote data minimization.
+Structured data fields enable the user to quickly fill in a form after the event occurs.
+Retailers choose what information they enter about an event.

-A retail worker at the second store enters the event into Auror.
-If the characteristics of the event are similar and there is enough evidence attached, Auror will surface a potential link between the two separate events.
+A retail worker at the second store enters the event in Auror.
+If the characteristics of the event are similar and there is enough evidence attached, Auror can surface a potential link between the two separate events as it occurred within the retailer’s store network.

-1. A trained staff member is alerted to the potential link, and can make a decision on whether to connect the two events to the same person profile.
+1. A trained retail worker is alerted to the potential link, and can make a decision on whether to connect the two events to the same profile.

 4. A pattern of offending is revealed

-The retailer has now identified multiple events to a single person profile.
+The retailer has now identified multiple events across its store network, linked to a single profile.

 1. By identifying the repeat offenders causing the most harm and loss in their stores, retailers can better understand the scale of offending across their store network.

-5. The same person is involved at a store owned by a different retailer
+5. The same person is involved in another event at a store owned by a different retailer

-The retail worker is not aware of their previous offending in the first two stores.
-They enter their own event into Auror and it may be linked to the existing profile as the characteristics of the offending and CCTV footage or images involve the same individual.
+The retail worker is not aware of any previous offending and records their own event.
+For retailers that opt in to the functionality, the event may be suggested as linked to the other retailer’s existing profile if the characteristics of the event are similar and there is enough evidence attached.

 1. Where a retailer opts in to Connect the Dots module, Auror may surface the similarities based on details such as names, products, characteristics of offending or images.
 A human is always in the loop to make the final decision.